Question: What can I expect from the 2014 Annual Conference?

 AIRPORT, DRIVING AND SHUTTLE QUESTIONS

-- Question: How do I get to the hotel if I am driving?
-You may get information for travelling to the hotel on the hotel website.
+Question: How do I get to the hotel if I am driving?
+You may get information for travelling to the Hyatt Regency on the hotel website.
 There are daily parking fees either onsite (valet only) or just down the street as a cheaper option.

-- Question: Is there a discounted rate available for Students/Residents/Interns at the Minneapolis Marriott City Center?
+Question: Is there a discounted rate available for Students/Residents/Interns at the Hyatt Regency St. Louis at the Arch?
 Yes, there is a discounted rate of $99/night plus tax on a group of thirty rooms for those students, interns, residents who are on a limited budget, however, you must call the hotel to reserve a room in that category AND you must share a room with someone of your choice.
 See the accommodations page for more information.

-- Question: What is the website address to the conference headquarters hotel?
-You can find the website here.
+Question: What is the website address to the conference headquarters hotel?
+You will find the website here.

-- Question: When is the last day that I can make a hotel reservation?
+Question: When is the last day that I can make a hotel reservation?
 The block closes thirty days prior to the conference but please know that it is highly likely to sell out prior to that dates.
 After that time, there may be rooms available but you may not be able to get the conference rate.
 Links to nearby hotels will be located on the accommodations page once the block sells out.

 Question: I am travelling alone.
 Can VCS help me find a roommate?
 VCS does not pair roommates, however, you may email us at VetCancerConference@yahoo.com and let us know that you are looking for a roommate.
 If others contact us looking for the same, we will let you know.

 Question: Is there babysitting service available?
 No, VCS does not provide any babysitting services and the hotel does not recommend any babysitting services for its guests.